brosander/kettle-plugins/ftl/README.md

 FTL Plugin
 ==============

 This plugin provides an FTL step that allows the user to use the FreeMarker Template Engine (http://freemarker.org/) on the input fields.
-This allows for easy creation of arbitrary formatted output.
+This allows for easy creation of arbitrarily formatted output.

 Build
 ==============